Germany sets EU tone with tighter curbs on foreign takeovers

 The move reflects pressure across Europe to limit takeovers by Chinese state-backed groups of prized European assets.

-The purchase last year of German robotics maker Kuka (KU2G.DE) by Chinese company Midea 000333.SZ raised concerns that China was gaining too much access to key technologies while shielding its own companies from foreign takeovers.
+The purchase last year of German robotics maker Kuka (KU2G.DE) by Chinese company Midea (000333.SZ) raised concerns that China was gaining too much access to key technologies while shielding its own companies from foreign takeovers.

 State-owned ChemChina's $43 billion purchase of Swiss pesticides and seeds group Syngenta, Beijing's biggest overseas acquisition to date, has increased pressure in Europe to curb foreign takeovers in strategically important sectors.